L. Tolstoy and Dostoyevsky: Reviews from Critics

-Zinaida Gippius in her book "Dmitry Merezhovsky" explained that the essence of the author's predisposition lay at the heart of her research: "Naturally, Dostoevsky should have been, and was, closer to Merezhovsky than L.Tolstoy.
+Zinaida Gippius in her book "Dmitry Merezhovsky" explained that the essence of the author's predisposition lay at the heart of her research: "Naturally, Dostoevsky should have been, and was, closer to Merezhovsky than Tolstoy.
 It is for this reason that he lent more in his direction and was likely a little unfair towards Tolstoy".

-Georgy Adamovich wrote that Merezhovsky's book 'L.Tolstoy and Dostoevsky' "was of great importance and had not yet been fully realised".
+Georgy Adamovich wrote that L. Tolstoy and Dostoevsky "was of great importance and had not yet been fully realised".
 Recognising its somewhat schematic nature ("especially in the section concerning Tolstoy"), he noted that it gave "a new in-depth view of War and Peace and The Brothers Karamazov, a view that was later adopted and developed far and wide.
 Many of our critics and indeed writers, do not truly realize to what extent they owe Merezhovsky for what they consider to be their own property".

-As noted by Yu.V.
-Zobnin, before Merezhkovsky's works, a literary critic usually "assigned" a certain "meaning" to the text of the analyzed author, relying on biographical documents that made it possible to formulate an "a writer's opinion", and viewed his work (or more specifically, their "ideologically significant" fragments) exactly the same as "biographical evidence".
+As noted by Yuri Zobnin, before Merezhkovsky's works, a literary critic usually "assigned" a certain "meaning" to the text of the analyzed author, relying on biographical documents that made it possible to formulate an "a writer's opinion", and viewed his work (or more specifically, their "ideologically significant" fragments) exactly the same as "biographical evidence".
 Merezhkovsky was the first to approach a text trying to extract its "meaning" from the elements of its aesthetic structure.
 In essence, he concludes that in Merezhovsky's essay “... for the first time in the history of Russian literary criticism, hermeneutic methods were applied”.

-Much of Merezhovksy's work (principally highlights such as "Eternal Companions", his research on "L.Tolstoy and Dostoevsky", and his work on Gogol) was perceived as great literary events; his book on Tolstoy and Dostoevsky, already appreciated by those "close" and relatively "distant" at the time of its creation, was subsequently (despite many fundamental and private disagreements) praised more than once as a landmark for the evolution of Russian criticism and literary studies.
+Much of Merezhovksy's work (principally highlights such as "Eternal Companions", his research on L. Tolstoy and Dostoevsky, and his work on Gogol) was perceived as great literary events; his book on Tolstoy and Dostoevsky, already appreciated by those "close" and relatively "distant" at the time of its creation, was subsequently (despite many fundamental and private disagreements) praised more than once as a landmark for the evolution of Russian criticism and literary studies.